Pathlight School: Campus

 The permanent campus of Pathlight School at Ang Mo Kio Avenue 10, which was constructed by W Architects and cost S$34 million to build, spans 1.6 ha.
 Its facilities include 45 classrooms, four computer labs, three courtyards, an industrial kitchen and a multi-purpose area, as well as special art, music and design rooms.
 The campus was designed to offer students "dignity" and an autism friendly environment.
 For example, the walls and floors have a simple colour scheme, to avoid triggering sensory overload, while the taps in the canteen are slightly different from each other to help students learn to adopt less rigid routines.
 Due to limited facilities, some academic lessons, known as satellite classes, are conducted by Pathlight teachers at nearby mainstream schools, including Mayflower Secondary School, Peirce Secondary School, and Yio Chu Kang Secondary School.

+In November 2025, Pathlight officially opened its third campus in Tampines, it now has an enrollment of 300 hundred students, and can take in up to 800 students.
+The campus is meant to be a space that tests and refines ideas for Pathlight's And Mo Kio campuses and future sites.
+Key features of the Tampines campus include a canteen run by an ARC social enterprise, where senior students and alumni can learn to operate food production technology.
+It also has a studio apartment on campus for students to practice independent living skills.
+A fourth campus is being built in Punggol, slated to open in 2032.

 Programmes

 Unlike most special schools in Singapore, which place a lighter emphasis on academics, Pathlight School uses the same academic curriculum as mainstream primary and secondary schools.
 An exception is that mother tongue lessons are replaced with classes covering social and life skills.
 The school accommodates the needs of students with smaller class sizes, staff trained to handle autistic children, more visual teaching methods, more predictable environments and individual education plans for each student.

-Satellite classes and special events give students regular opportunities to interact with neurotypical (non-autistic) peers from mainstream schools; exceptional students are allowed to attend classes with mainstream students for some subjects.
+Satellite classes and special events give students regular opportunities to interact with non-autistic peers from mainstream schools; exceptional students are allowed to attend classes with mainstream students for some subjects.
 To prepare students for employment, Pathlight School runs computing courses, a design studio and a cafe staffed by students.
 The school also produces book compilations of thoughts written by students, conducts exhibitions of student artwork and sells merchandise made by students, to help students develop useful skills, raise funds for the school and raise awareness of autism.
 In addition, Pathlight School has hosted autism events such as the WeCAN Learning Congress 2010, where over 20 international experts shared their best practices in autism care with about 560 delegates.